earthgecko/skyline/docs/ionosphere.rst

 incrementally.
-All LEARNT features profiles have the ability to be validated, however this is not a hard requirement, unvalidated features profiles will still be used in analysis, the validated flag is currently simply there to give the operation a view of what LEARNT features profiles have not been assessed to determine their accuracy.
+All LEARNT features profiles have the ability to be validated, however this is not a hard requirement, unvalidated features profiles will still be used in analysis, the validated flag is currently simply there to give the operator a view of what LEARNT features profiles have not been assessed to determine their accuracy.
 Skyline will also LEARN from an unvalidated features profile.
 Therefore the operator needs to review and validate or disable features profiles every so often, this can be achieved when reviewing and